-We recently had the pleasure of staying at four really remarkable hotels in southwest England that would make anyone’s jaw drop.
-A hotel person would flip over these places.
+We’ve had the pleasure of staying at some of the best hotels in southwest England that would make anyone’s jaw drop.
 We’re not talking run-of-the-mill, cookie-cutter hotels here.
 We’re talking genuinely unique, historically significant, wow-factor hotels.
-If you’re a hotel person, like me, you’re going to want to stay at these luxury hotels in southwest England.
+If you’re a hotel person, like me, you’re going to want to check out these remarkable places to stay in southwest England.

-Lucknam Park Hotel
+Lucknam Park Hotel (Cotswolds)

 Set in an 18th-century Palladian mansion on 500 acres, Lucknam Park Hotel is only 10 miles from Bath.
 It’s the perfect retreat from which to explore Bath for a couple of days.
 Lucknam Park is a 5-star luxury country estate, with a Michelin-star restaurant and world-class spa facilities.

 Approaching the house from the long, winding driveway, we were immediately impressed by the exterior, and even more impressed upon entering the cozy front room.
 Our Grand Suite room was opulent, with a four-poster bed, a separate sitting room, a large bathroom with heated floors and a gorgeous claw-tooth tub.

 Location: Lucknam Park, Bath, Colerne, SN14 8AZ, United Kingdom | Website

-Thornbury Castle Hotel
+Thornbury Castle Hotel (Gloucestershire)

 Thornbury Castle was built by Edward Stafford, the Duke of Buckingham, in the early 1500s, but the castle was confiscated by King Henry after he accused his cousin Edward of treason and ordered him beheaded.
 The historical significance of the castle is equaled by the architectural details that make it particularly stunning.

 Location: Castle St, Thornbury, Bristol, South Gloucestershire BS35 1HH, United Kingdom | Website

-Glazebrook House Hotel
+Glazebrook House Hotel (South Brent)

 Of all the places we stayed in the south west of England, Glazebrook House is the one that captured our hearts the most.
 From the moment we stepped inside the doors of the estate, we were captivated with awe.
 The design is unlike any hotel I’ve ever stayed at.
 It is truly a gem.
 After talking with the owner, we had a better understanding of the dedication and heart that was poured into the project.

 Location: Glazebrook House, South Brent, Devon TQ10 9JE, United Kingdom | Website